×

 And that’s it.
 You have already greatly helped your case.

-What Happens Immediately After An Arrest
+What Happens Immediately After An Arrest?

 Click here to see more of what happens after an arrest.